Nickelodeon Hotels and Resorts: Concept and design

 Nickelodeon Hotels & Resorts combines what has been described by Karisma as a luxury resort atmosphere with architecture and décor inspired by Nickelodeon's most popular shows, such as SpongeBob SquarePants, Dora the Explorer, PAW Patrol, and Teenage Mutant Ninja Turtles.

-Rooms range from standard suites and swim-up accommodations to uniquely themed “signature villas.”
-One example is the Pineapple Villa in Punta Cana, inspired by SpongeBob’s undersea home in Bikini Bottom.
-Moreover, the brand’s hallmark attraction is Aqua Nick, a large water park included in each resort.
-Aqua Nick features multiple slides, lazy rivers, splash pads, and the signature Slime Zone, where guests can experience Nickelodeon’s trademark green slime.
+As with the intended Marriott collaboration, Nickelodeon Hotels and Resorts' hallmark attraction is Aqua Nick, a large water park included in each resort.

 Dining is presented under Karisma’s "Gourmet Inclusive" program, emphasizing the cuisine, themed restaurants, and drinks included in the resort rate.
 While primarily aimed at families, the resorts also include adult-focused spaces such as spas, cocktail lounges, and private beach areas.

 Partnership and management

 Nickelodeon Hotels & Resorts is developed and operated by Karisma Hotels & Resorts, a Miami-based hospitality company with properties in Latin America and the Caribbean.
 Karisma manages the day-to-day operations, marketing, and guest experience.
-Nickelodeon licenses its characters, branding, and entertainment concepts for integration into the resorts, providing creative input and oversight to maintain brand consistency across properties.
+Nickelodeon licenses its characters, branding, and entertainment concepts for integration into the resorts.